We offer therapeutic counselling services to families, couples, individuals & children, in areas such as:

 In-House Counselling

 There are times in everyone’s life when a little extra support is needed.
 CFSPA is here to help.
-We are ready to assist people dealing with a wide range of concerns.
+We are ready to assist people with a wide range of concerns.

 Issues like coping with daily pressures, job loss, relationship problems, addressing mental health issues, and breaking intergenerational cycles of abuse.